TEXAS BOARD OF NURSING

-The mission of VN Program is to provide quality education to a diverse student population which will contribute to the profession of nursing by practicing competent, safe and responsible nursing care.
+The mission of the Vocational Nursing Program is to provide quality education to a diverse student population which will contribute to the profession of nursing by practicing competent, safe and responsible nursing care.
 The program emphasizes hands-on training necessary for skill competence, a structure decision-making model based on rationale for quality patient care, self-evaluation and reflection in the promotion of professional development.
-The VN Program will respond to the needs of the Houston community by offering education to provide direct care to patients and families with common health care needs in structure settings.
+The Vocational Nursing Program will respond to the needs of the Houston community by offering education to provide direct care to patients and families with common health care needs in structure settings.

 - Implement the elements of the Nursing Process for improved patient care and develop interpersonal nurse-patient relationships.